 Michigan Central Station Train Depot (Corktown)

 This Corktown icon was built for the Michigan Central Railroad in 1914.
-This stud has been abandoned, flooded, and in 2009, it entombed a dead body in the elevator shaft.
-Now, with a ton of investment from Ford Motor Co., it’s on its way to total restoration.
+It was once abandoned, flooded, and in 2009, it entombed a dead body in the elevator shaft.

 Find it at 2001 15th St, Detroit, MI 48216.